johandry/blog/README.md

 2. Edit the file `content/post/a-new-blog-on-github.md` to add the post content.
 3. Edit the metadata and make sure to remove the `draft` variable when you are happy with the content

+During the edition process (step #2) you may use `hugo server -D` to view the changes to the new post.
+Once it's done, run `hugo server` to do a final validation before deploy to GitHub.

+Once you are happy with the changes, stop `hugo server` and execute:

+    git status
+    git add --all
+    git commit -m "Post <title>"
+    git

 ## Initial process

 Everything I did to create this blog is documented in my second post: [A New Blog on GitHub](http://blog.johandry.com/post/a-new-blog-on-github/).